ROCm/rocSOLVER/README.md

 ### How to build documentation

-Please follow the instructions below to build the documentation.
+Follow the instructions below to build the documentation.

 ```
 cd docs